kod3r/craftar-example-android/README.md

 ------------
 To build the project you will need Eclipse, the Android SDK and Android ADT tools.
 The SDK works from Android API level 9 (Android 2.3 Gingerbread), but the project is compiled with Android API 18.
 If you don’t have it, you must download it from the Android SDK Manager.

-You will also need a copy of our sdk.
+You will also need our sdk.
 Please [contact us](http://catchoom.com/contact/?message=Hi%20Catchoom,%0D%0DI%20am%20interested%20in%20getting%20the%20Catchoom%20SDK%20for%20Android) to obtain a copy.

 Quick Start
 -----------
-The **easiest** way to get started is downloading this project from, and trying the example application with your images from the CRS.
+The **easiest** way to get started is downloading this project, and trying the example application with your images from the CRS.
 The example app already contains all dependencies added to the project.

-Once you have the SDK, in order to get the example app running follow these steps:
+Once you have the SDK (file catchoom-sdk-android.jar), you can get the example app running by following these steps:

 1. Clone this repository
 2. Import it to your Eclipse workspace:  Click on File-> Import -> Existing Projects into Workspace -> Select root directory-> Select the root of the project and click Finish.
 3. Paste the archive catchoom-sdk-android.jar into the libs/ folder.
 4. Configure your collection token by setting the variable “token” in the “CatchoomApplication.java” class.

-This should be enough to start [recognising things](http://catchoom.com/documentation/what-kind-of-objects-do-we-recognize/).
+This is enough to start [recognising things](http://catchoom.com/documentation/what-kind-of-objects-do-we-recognize/).

 Example App
 -----------
 Just by adding a few lines in your application, you can enable it to show a camera preview and search by taking a picture or capturing video frames from the camera.
-To take pictures you must use the **CatchoomSingleShotActivity** class, and to continuously capture video frames you must use the **CatchoomFinderActivity** class.
+To take pictures you must use the **CatchoomSingleShotActivity** class.
+To continuously capture video frames you must use the **CatchoomFinderActivity** class.

 In this example we will use the **CatchoomSingleShotActivity** to take pictures (for continuous capturing refer to the FinderActivity.java class in the example app).
 Finally we will explain how to compare the images obtained with the ones in your collection using the **Catchoom** class.

-**Take the picture**
+**Capturing query images**

 Start by making your activity extend from CatchoomSingleShotActivity instead of android Activity, and implementing the CatchoomImageHandler interface:

 ```java